NYSCA/GHHN Collections Needs Assessment Program

 Please note that our application process is paperless.
 All materials must be submitted online by

 11:59 PM on June 1, 2018.
-You may access the submission portal by clicking on the Apply Now button at left starting on May 18, 2018.
+You may access the submission portal by clicking on the Apply Now button at left starting on May 21, 2018 (new extension).
 The program will offer awards on a first-come, first-served basis.
 We recommend you apply as soon as possible as funds are limited.

 To begin your application, you must create a FREE Submittable account.
 You will fill out a form with your name, email address and a password.
 If you already have a Submittable account (from this or other grant programs), you should use that username and password to log in.
 You will need to be logged in to complete and submit your application.
 Once you have logged in, you will be able to access the application.